r57zone/EasyNotes/README.md

 Full tablet support is also present.

+Due to WebSQL disabling, we had to switch to local storage in mobile and web versions.
+Because of this there is a limit of 5 megabytes for notes, you can monitor the amount of available memory in the application settings.

-The Android version has a QR code scanner.
+~~The Android version has a QR code scanner.~~ Removed since version 1.0.5.

 ## Setup
 ### Sync of the mobile apps via P2P